Built on their brand new Ampere architecture, NVIDIA’s popular RTX 3000 series is finally here and appears to have already exceeded expectations.

 Our Thoughts

 This is an MSRP card, which means NVIDIA’s suggested $699 price tag will be respected.
 It retained NVIDIA’s default clock, so this card won’t outperform OC variations.
-However, given the performance boosts of those cards and their pricing, Trinity is more than a good solution at the default price.
+However, given the performance boosts of those cards and their pricing, Trinity is more than an outstanding solution at the default price.

 Primarily due to Zotac’s IceStorm 2.0 chiller, Trinity is among the top performers temperature-wise.

 Remember when we said that Trinity is similar to the Founders Edition?
 That’s true, for the most part, but where it counts the most, in performance, Trinity outperforms NVIDIA’s card, if only by a slight margin.
-Of course, it’s still a notch below some of the more expensive RTX 3080 cards, but it’s still a good card.
+Of course, it’s still a notch below some of the pricier RTX 3080 cards, but it’s still a decent card.

 However, the results of benchmarks vary, not only from the other hardware components but also from the benchmarking tool, so take them with a grain of salt.